 Test Deployment Details

-The Turfscape team operating on-site at John Carroll University deployed a pair of Scythe M.52 units to the 60-acre university campus just outside of Cleveland.
+The Turfscape team operating on-site at a local university deployed a pair of Scythe M.52 units to the 60-acre university campus just outside of Cleveland.

 In addition to the testing objectives described above, the goal was to: